How low can you go? These edibles will get you mellow but maybe not high.

 For a growing number of cannabis consumers, less is more.
 Microdosing, the simple act of consuming less marijuana in order to achieve a milder psychoactive effect, has become something of an industry trend over the past few years.

-Budderweeds, a Canadian cannabis company, has tweaked the concept and has introduced hyper-microdosed edibles.
-The company said it is releasing some of the lowest-dosed cannabis infused edibles in the Canadian market.
+Budderweeds, a Canadian cannabis brand, has tweaked the concept and will be introducing hyper-microdosed edibles upon the legalization of edibles in 2019.
+The company said it is releasing some of the lowest-dosed cannabis-infused edibles in the Canadian market.

 “Everyone interested in trying edible cannabis can benefit from such a low dosed edible.”
 Says Brittany Driver, Budderweeds’ media relations coordinator.
 “The new and inexperienced users, senior citizens who are maybe trying marijuana for the very first time, even parents who want to relax at the end of a long day but don’t want to be or feel “intoxicated” necessarily, all have an avenue to enjoy cannabis through microdosing with Budderweeds.”

 We here at ‘The Fresh Toast’ have written about the microdosing movement here, here, here and here.
 The idea is not new, but Budderweeds’ product line hopes to tap into the customer base hoping for a more delicate experience.